TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 Every Developer has to test his software - for developers a not much liked theme, but one you cannot walk by.
 How work tests in the classic software development?
-Programmers in the first way construct a testcase by putting certain data into the database, write little programs to test or manipulate the url parameter in the browser.
+Programmers in the first way construct a test case by putting certain data into the database, write little programs to test or manipulate the url parameter in the browser.
 A big number of little functions are often implemented at one time, before they are tested (look at figure  2-7).
 After